 Smiling business woman from Shutterstock

-For the last seven years we’ve been writing about intranets, and our focus has relentlessly been on how to make the intranet more valuable for staff and the organisation.
+For the last two decades we’ve been writing about intranets, and our focus has relentlessly been on how to make the intranet more valuable for staff and the organisation.

 Our over-arching statement has always been this: